Circular hiking trail around Lake Huwenowsee

 • Blick aufs Schloss Meseberg, Foto: Judith Kerrmann, Lizenz: Tourismusverband Ruppiner Seenland e.
 V.

-On the way, you can cool your feet at two bathing spots, a large meadow on the west bank invites you to have a picnic, and from the official rest area, the castle once again shows itself in all its glory.
-There are also places to sit along the way.
-The castle itself is not open to the public, it only opens its doors to visitors once a year on Open Day.
+Along the way, two bathing spots invite you to cool off your feet, a large meadow on the west bank is ideal for a picnic, and from the official rest area, the castle presents itself once again in all its splendour.
+Various seating areas are also available along the way.
+The castle itself is not open to the public and only opens its doors to visitors once a year on Open Day.

 Addition to the Huwenowsee circular hiking trail.